ratatui/ratatui/CONTRIBUTING.md

 document explains the modular workspace structure introduced in version 0.30.0 and provides guidance on which crate to use for different use cases.

-**When making changes, consider:**
+When making changes, consider:

-- Which crate should contain your changes per the modular structure
+- Which crate should contain your changes per the modular structure,
-- Whether your changes affect the public API of `ratatui-core` (requires extra care)
+- Whether your changes affect the public API of `ratatui-core` (requires extra care),
-- How your changes fit into the overall architecture
+- And how your changes fit into the overall architecture.

 [ARCHITECTURE.md]: https://github.com/ratatui/ratatui/blob/main/ARCHITECTURE.md